Fiansky/alx-low_level_progamming/0x01-variables_if_else_while/README.md

+# ALX Week 3
-# Variables, if, else, while in C Language
+# C Language
+Variables, if and else